kaycbas/2020Rewind/README.md

 Gathering accurate data for the top trending Google searches was a challenging process.
 A few factors contributed to this difficulty:

--	Google does not offer an API for querying search trends, they only provide the Google Trends website. o	This meant that, in order to automate the process, I had to use a 3rd party API that hits the Google Trends website.
+-	Google does not offer an API for querying search trends, they only provide the Google Trends website.
+    -	This meant that, in order to automate the process, I had to use a 3rd party API that hits the Google Trends website.
--	The Google Trends website does not provide absolute search volume or tell you the most trending search term, it will only tell you the relative search volume between terms. o	This meant I had to use comparisons to determine each day’s top search term, and then compare every other search term to this benchmark term to gauge their relative interest.
+-	The Google Trends website does not provide absolute search volume or tell you the most trending search term, it will only tell you the relative search volume between terms.
+    -	This meant I had to use comparisons to determine each day’s top search term, and then compare every other search term to this benchmark term to gauge their relative interest.
--	Google Trends only allows you to compare 5 search terms at a time. o	When ordering a large set of n terms by their search interest, at least n/5 comparisons had to be made.
+-	Google Trends only allows you to compare 5 search terms at a time.
+    -	When ordering a large set of n terms by their search interest, at least n/5 comparisons had to be made.
--	Google Trends limits the number of requests per minute you can make to the site, dramatically slowing data acquisition o	As a result, my scripts had to sleep between each request and would take hours to run.
+-	Google Trends limits the number of requests per minute you can make to the site, dramatically slowing data acquisition
+    -	As a result, my scripts had to sleep between each request and would take hours to run.

 Ultimately, I developed the following data acquisition process: